Preventing Lyme disease

 The best way to prevent infection is to avoid tick-infested areas whenever possible, particularly in spring and early summer when nymph ticks feed.
 Adult ticks are a bigger threat in fall.
-Ticks favour moist, shaded environments; especially leafy wooded areas and overgrown grassy habitats.
+Ticks that transmit Lyme disease favour moist, shaded environments; especially leafy wooded areas and overgrown grassy habitats.

-Also, here is what the Canadian Paediatric Society says about repellents … “Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
+“Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
 Products containing up to 20% icaridin are considered to be safe and efficacious.”
+This recommendation should encourage Health Canada to allow Natrapel with 20% icaridin to be sold in Canada, like many other countries including the United States, as currently only Natrapel without icaridin is available to Canadians in Canadian stores.

 Top 5 tick habitat precautions